ABOUT

 Satu Kalliokuusi

-Kalliokuusi has developed its own way of working in visual arts for decades, investigating, among other things, natural pigments.
-The paintings of the exhibition are more and less made from recycled and natural materials.
-The exhibition also featured Kalliokuusi's media-art work Quo Vadis, whose music was provided by Estonian folk musician Kairi Leivo.
+Kalliokuusi has developed her artistic practice over decades, working extensively with natural pigments.
+The exhibited paintings were largely made from recycled and natural materials.
+The show also included the media artwork Quo Vadis, featuring music by Estonian folk musician Kairi Leivo.

 LANDS, FORESTS AND WATERS